Gaussian-type lower bounds for the density of solutions of SDEs driven by fractional Brownian motions: General lower bound

 where $Q$ is the process defined by

-Observe that if $V$ is elliptic and bounded, it is clear from expression \eqref{eq:exp-I-i-cdt-gauss} that $\sum_{i} \cov_{t_{i-1}}(I_{i})\asymp t^{2H} Id_m$ up to a constant, independently of the particular values of the $t_{i}$'s.
-We shall see however how to choose those values at Condition \ref{cdt:points-partition}.
+Observe that if $V$ is elliptic and bounded, it is clear from expression (\ref{eq:exp-I-i-cdt-gauss}) that $\sum_{i} \operatorname{Cov}_{t_{i-1}}(I_{i})\asymp t^{2H} Id_m$ up to a constant, independently of the particular values of the $t_{i}$'s.
+We shall see, however, how to choose those values in Condition \ref{cdt:points-partition}.

-Finally we introduce some random variables $\Phi_{M}(\bn_{\gamma,p}^i(B))$ for $i=1,\,\ldots,\,n$ which allow us to control the supremum norm of the solution of the equation \eqref{eq:sde-Vd} and of their stochastic derivatives.
-This argument needs to be added in the methodology of \cite{Ba,Ko} and therefore we have to tailor the arguments therein to our situation.
-The localization random variables are based on the family of functionals $\bn_{\gamma,p}^i(B)$ defined by
+Finally we introduce some random variables $\Phi_{M}(\mathrm{N}_{\gamma,p}^i(B))$ for $i=1, \ldots, n$ which allow us to control the supremum norm of the solution of equation (\ref{eq:sde-Vd}) and of their stochastic derivatives.
+This argument needs to be added in the methodology of \cite{Ba,Ko}, and therefore we have to tailor the arguments therein to our situation.
+The localization random variables are based on the family of functionals $\mathrm{N}_{\gamma,p}^i(B)$ defined by

-which can be compared to H\"older type norms and have the advantage that they can be differentiated with respect to $B$.
-In fact, we can see the aim of introducing this functional in the following proposition which is direct consequence of Garsia-Rodemich-Rumsey's Lemma (see e.g \cite{Ga}). \begin{proposition} Let $H>\frac12$ and $p$ such that $0<\gamma<H-\frac{1}{2p}$, then we have $\|B\|_{t_{i-1},t_i,\gamma}\leq c_{\ga,p} [\bn_{\gamma,p}^i(B)]^{1/2p}$. \end{proposition}
+which can be compared to H\"older-type norms and have the advantage that they can be differentiated with respect to $B$.
+In fact, we can see the aim of introducing this functional in the following proposition, which is direct consequence of the Garsia--Rodemich--Rumsey's lemma; see, for example, \cite{Ga}.